NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

+* The GDC does not have the latest TARGET data available.
+For the complete and latest data, please see the [TARGET Data Matrix](https://ocg.cancer.gov/programs/target/data-matrix).
+Data that is not present or is not the most up to date includes:
+    *  All microarray data and metadata
+    *  All sequencing analyzed data and metadata
+    *  1180 of 12063 sequencing runs of raw data
 * Some TCGA annotations are unavailable in the Legacy Archive or Data Portal<!--DAT-52-->.
 These annotations can be found [here](tcga-annotations-unavailable-20170315.json).
 * Some validated somatic mutations may not be present in open-access MAF files.
 Please review the protected MAF files in the GDC Data Portal if you are unable to find your mutation in the open-access files.
 * Public MAF files for different variant calling pipelines but the same project may contain different numbers of samples.
 Samples are omitted from the public MAF files if they have no PASS variants, which can lead to this apparent discrepancy.